-Health goals, whether they be physical, mental, or emotional, can be challenging at times.
+Health goals, whether they be physical, mental, or emotional, can be challenging at times, according to Wicca Academy.
 Staying on track can be difficult.
 Most of us have struggled with the willpower struggle to choose the “right” path that aligns with our goals.
 But that’s why they are goals.
 They are meant to be easy all the time.

 Luckily, there are a number of tips and tricks that are tried and true by people who need help during their goal process.
 Many of them involve journaling in a weekly planner and keeping track of your progress.
 Both the steps forward and backward.

 Journaling Gives You a Clear Vision